beginner-corp/docs.begin.com/src/shared/docs/en/guides/svelte.md

 ├── src/
 │   ├── http/
 │   │   └── get-api/
-│   │       └── index.js
 │   ├── App.svelte
 │   └── main.mjs
 └── rollup.config.js
 ```

 Let's go over each of these directories and how you may use them:

-### `rollup.config.js`

-[Rollup](https://rollupjs.org/guide/en/) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.
-It allows us to use the `import` syntax so that we may create component based applications.
-This config file bundles all of your component level CSS and JS into the `public` directory.

-> 💡 **Learn more!** Head here to dig deeper into [Rollup.js](https://rollupjs.org/guide/en/)

 ### `public/`